HOME *

 FIN--price of three aircraft bolts.

-FINAL APPROACH--Asking the waitress at the airport cafe for the fourth time to
+FINAL APPROACH--Asking the waitress at the airport cafe for the fourth

 fly with you to Las Vegas.